 When you open Windows File Explorer or whenever you create a new file, open a new file or save a new file, you are presented with a File Dialog Box, where you can save the files.
 On the left side, in the Navigation Pane, you will see standard locations or places like Desktop, Computers, Pictures, etc, mentioned, which are easily accessible.
-This is called as the Places Bar or the Favorites Links in Windows 8, Windows 7, or Windows Vista.
+This is called the Places Bar or the Favorites Links in Windows 10/8/7/Vista.
 If needed, you can with this tip, add your desired custom shortcuts to Open and Save dialog boxes in Windows.

-Add or Remove Folders to Favorite Links in Windows File Explorer
+Add or Remove Folders to Favorite Links in Explorer

 1] Open Explorer and navigate to the following folder: